FluxKraken/kt/docs/recipe_api.md

 - `r.question` — Prompt user for text input.
 - `r.confirm` — Prompt user for yes/no confirmation.
 - `r.template` — Render a Jinja2 template to disk.
-- `r.assets` — Copy a stored asset to disk.
+- `r.asset` — Copy a stored asset to disk.
+- `r.eval` — Execute a command and capture output.
 - `r.run` — Execute a command (`cmd`, `args`, `cwd`).
 - `r.touch` — Create a file with optional content.
 - `r.mkdir` — Create directories (optionally with parents).